 8. Follow up with Participants

-After contacting the winner, it’s a good idea to follow up with everyone who entered your caption contest.
+After contacting the winner, it’s a good idea to follow up with everyone who entered.
 This allows you to develop your relationship with them and thank them for taking part.

 Following up can be as simple as announcing the winner on social media, or sending an email newsletter thanking everyone for entering.
 If you’re in a giving mood, you can offer participants a discount code as a thank you.

-The final stage of your caption contest is to look at your statistics.
+The final stage is to look at your statistics.
 Understanding how well your contest performed gives you a better idea of if you met your business goals.

 The easiest way to measure your giveaway success is with MonsterInsights, the best Google Analytics plugin for WordPress.
 It makes it easy to track visits to your giveaway page, other web pages, website traffic, giveaway referrals, and much more.
 What’s more, you can view all that data in easy to understand reports right in your WordPress dashboard.